openstax/oer.exports/README.md

 ## Terminology

-- **complete zip**: A Zip file containing all the Textbook Content needed to create a PDF (or other file formats)
+- **complete zip**: A Zip file containing all the Textbook Content needed to create a PDF (or other file formats).
+For details on how this file is used see [complete zip data](#completezipdata)
 - **collection**: A legacy name for a Book
 - **module**: A legacy name for a Page in a book (something smaller than a Chapter, but larger than a Paragraph)
 - **cnxml**: The XML format used for marking up a Page in a Book